Workshops are places where the risk of accidents is high, we all realize that.

 Contains 351 physician-recommended first aid essential for complex wound care + additional supplies including 1 organized carrying case.

-It is very important to know how often to replace first aid items so that you can always be sure that you have the necessary medical supplies in case of an emergency.
+That way, you can always be sure that you have the best necessary medical supplies in case of an emergency.

-Many items in a first aid kit will have an expiration date that is usually 3-5 years from manufacture.
+Many items in a kit will have an expiration date that is usually 3-5 years from manufacture.

 So check your first aid kit regularly and replace all items if they are almost expired or damaged.

-After use, you of course replenish the number of items and in this way keep your first aid kit up to date.
+Don’t forget, after use, you need to replenish the number of items and in this way keep your kit up to date.

 First aid kit